The Oregon Trail: American Settler

-The Oregon Trail: American Settler is a freemium game developed by Gameloft and released on November 17, 2011.
-It is a sequel to Gameloft's 2009 reboot of The Oregon Trail.
+The Oregon Trail: American Settler is a city-building game developed and published by Gameloft.
+Released on November 17, 2011, for iOS and fireOS, it is the sequel to Gameloft's 2009 reboot of The Oregon Trail.

 Gameplay

 Taking place narratively after a player completes a standard game of The Oregon Trail, players of American Settler have to build a new town in the frontier.
 Like many other freemium titles, players have to acquire money and use it to purchase buildings and other goods to keep production flourishing.
-The game play is similar to other games from the same genres of farming simulator, such as FarmVille, and FrontierVille sharing the same top down perspective of the landscape.
+The gameplay is similar to other games from the same genre, such as FarmVille and FrontierVille, sharing the same top-down perspective of the landscape.

 Release

 American Settler was released on November 17, 2011.

-Reception

 The game has a Metacritic rating of 66/100 based on 4 critic reviews.
 Multiplayer.it claimed the game was fun at first, but soon went downhill.
 They gave the game a 65/100.